WHAT IS SYPHILIS?

 HOW DO YOU TEST FOR SYPHILIS?

 Your doctor may suggest the diagnosis of syphilis based on the appearance of a genital sore or body rash.
-They may recommend treatment based on this but they will always do some tests to confirm you have syphilis.

 They may do a swab test from the sore to look under the microscope or to look for syphilis DNA (genetic material).
 They will also order blood tests.
 The blood tests measure antibodies, your body’s response to infection.
 It can take 3 months to develop antibodies, so the tests may be negative early on.